Healthdirect Free Australian health advice you can count on.

 When should I call an ambulance?

-• the burn involves the airway, face, hands or genitals
+• involves your face, hands or genitals

-• the burn was caused by chemicals or electricity
+• was caused by chemicals or electricity

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.